 Pull a Single Thread Method.

-I’ll be honest with you, with this method, you will need that jar of patience I mentioned HERE!
+I’ll be honest with you, with this method, you will need lots of patience.

 So you will have to pull a thread.
 And here’s how…

 - Next, carefully pull a SINGLE, crosswise thread.
 As you pull on that single thread, it will gather.